[Hanamaki City, Iwate Prefecture] 1.4m deep! Japan's longest standing bath. A nostalgic, three-story wooden hot spring inn, "Fujisan Ryokan"

 Fujisan Ryokan

-``Fujisan Ryokan'' has ``Shirazaru-no-Yu'', ``Katsura-no-Yu'', an open-air bath for men and women on the banks of the Toyosawa River, and a semi-open-air bath for men and women, where you can see Shiraito Falls flowing into the Toyosawa River from the window.
-There is a large public bath called ``Shiraito-no-Yu'' and a small indoor bath called ``Shirogane-no-Yu'' which can be reserved for private use, so you can enjoy touring the baths.
-The baths other than the ``Shirazaru no Yu'' are filled with hot water that is mixed from five different sources and adjusted to just the right temperature, and no water is added or heated at all.
-You can freely use the hot springs even if you stay at the hot spring treatment club.
+In addition to Shirazaru no Yu, Fujizo Ryokan also has Katsura no Yu, an open-air bath for men and women on the banks of the Toyosawa River, Shiraito no Yu, a large public bath with a semi-open-air bath for men and women to use on a rotating basis, from which you can see Shiraito Falls pouring into the Toyosawa River from the window, and Shirogane no Yu, a small indoor bath that can be reserved for private use, so you can enjoy bathing in different baths.
+All baths except Shirazaru no Yu are filled with water that is mixed from five hot springs and adjusted to the perfect temperature, with no water or heating added.
+Even if you are staying at the hot spring treatment area, you are free to use the hot springs

 Fujisan Ryokan

-The public bath “Shiraito no Yu” has a rotating system for men and women ©Fujisan Ryokan
+The large public bath "Shiraito no Yu" is alternately male and female. ©Fujisan Ryokan

-Hot spring therapy is an old-fashioned way of using hot springs where you stay in a hot spring for a long time during the agricultural off-season or after getting sick to heal your body and build up your strength while cooking your own meals, and it is available at a very low price.
-Fujisan Ryokan has a communal kitchen and a convenience store-like store.
+Toji is a traditional way of using hot springs, where you stay at a hot spring for an extended period during the farming off-season or after recovering from an illness, cooking your own meals while healing and strengthening your body, and it is available at a very low price.
+Fujisan Ryokan has a shared kitchen and a convenience store-like shop

-Fujisan Ryokan, loved by Kenji Miyazawa and Torahiko Tamiya
+Fujizo Ryokan, beloved by Miyazawa Kenji and Tamiya Torahiko

 Fujisan Ryokan

-Until 1969, there was a railway from Hanamaki Station to the hot springs where Fujisan Ryokan is located.
-The Hanamaki Electric Railway connects Hanamaki Station on the Tohoku Main Line to Shinzu Onsen (station name: Nishizumi Onsen), which is just one stop away from Namada Onsen, in about an hour.
-Founded in 1921 (Taisho 10), there are eight hot springs along the line: Matsukura Onsen, Shidotaira Onsen, Watari Onsen, Osawa Onsen, Yamanokami Onsen, Lead Onsen, and Shinzumi Onsen.
-It is said that it was very crowded with people visiting the hot springs.
-Many people flocked to ``Fujisan Ryokan'' as well, and among them were Kenji Miyazawa, known for ``Kaze no Matasaburo,'' and ``Ginshinchu,'' a novel set in ``Fujisan Ryokan,'' which was made into a movie.
-There was also Torahiko Tamiya, who wrote "Shirogane Shinju".
+Until 1969 (Showa 44), there was a railroad from Hanamaki Station to Namari Onsen, where Fujisan Ryokan is located.
+The Hanamaki Electric Railway runs from Hanamaki Station on the Tohoku Main Line to Shinnamari Onsen (station name Nishinamari Onsen), one stop off at Namari Onsen, in about an hour.
+Founded in 1921 (Taisho 10), the line includes eight hot springs: Matsukura Onsen, Shidotaira Onsen, Watari Onsen, Osawa Onsen, Yamanokami Onsen, Namari Onsen, and Shinnamari Onsen.
+It's said that each hot spring was bustling with visitors.
+Many visitors flocked to Fujisan Ryokan, including Miyazawa Kenji, known for his novel "Kaze no Matasaburo," and Tamiya Torahiko, author of "Shirogane Shinju," a novel set at Fujisan Ryokan that was also made into a film

-Hanamaki Electric Railway, where an extremely narrow horse-drawn tram ran
+Hanamaki Electric Railway, where extremely narrow "horse-fronted trams" ran

-Hanamaki Electric Railway's track width is only 762 mm, and as a result, extremely narrow cars, commonly known as ``Umamo Densha'', were running at approximately 1.6 m in width.
-Japan's general railways have a track width of 1067mm (narrow gauge/Shinkansen has a standard gauge of 1435mm), and JR East Yamanote Line E235 series trains have a vehicle width of 2950mm, so you can see how narrow they are.
-Apparently, if you sat on either side, your knees would bump into each other.
-Hanamaki Electric Railway was discontinued in 1969 due to the development of automobiles, but after the line was discontinued, one of the horseshoes was preserved in Zaimokucho Park in Hanamaki City, so it is worth seeing.
+Hanamaki Electric Railway's track width was only 762mm, which meant that the carriages, known as "horse-faced trams," were extremely narrow, measuring just 1.6m wide.
+Japan's regular railways have track widths of 1067mm (narrow gauge; Shinkansen trains are standard gauge at 1435mm), while the carriages of JR East's Yamanote Line E235 series trains are 2950mm wide, so you can see how narrow it was.
+Apparently, if you sat on either side of a passenger, your knees would touch.
+Hanamaki Electric Railway was abolished in 1969 due to the development of automobiles and other transportation, but one of the horse-faced trams has been preserved in static display in Zaimokucho Park in Hanamaki City since the line was closed, and it's worth seeing

 INFORMATION

-• Facility name: Hanamaki City Zaimokucho Park (Hanamaki Electric Railway preserved vehicles)
+• Facility name: Hanamaki City Zaimokucho Park (Hanamaki Electric Railway Preserved Train)

 • Address: 3-17 Zaimokucho, Hanamaki City, Iwate Prefecture